 - The Serpentarium: the reptile zoo in Blankenberge

 - De Zegge: the nature reserve in Geel

 - The Centre for Research and Conservation (CRC): our very own Centre for scientifc research and nature conservation programmes

-- The ‘Elisabeth Center Antwerp’ conference and concert centre which includes the “Koningin Elisabethzaal” (Queen Elizabeth Hall).
+- The ‘Elisabeth Center Antwerp’ conference and concert centre which includes the “Koningin Elisabethzaal” (Queen Elisabeth Hall).